 We aim to;

-- To develop enterprises, which meet economic and social needs and are co-operatively managed.
-Click here to see the GCDA Business Plan 2014-2016
+- To develop enterprises, which meet economic and social needs and are cooperatively managed.

 - To create community hubs – based on cafes, farms, allotments, marketplaces and training centres

-- To promote healthy lifestyles to the whole population and particularly those experiencing health inequalities, so their physical and mental well-being is improved.
+- To promote healthy lifestyles to the whole population, particularly those experiencing health inequalities, their physical and mental well-being is improved.

 Sustainability and Community Development

 We believe in minimising our impact on the environment, whilst maximising the quality of our programmes and maintaining a financially viable business.
 To deliver this we have policies, procedures and programmes that ensure we embed this within all of our GCDA work.

 Here at GCDA we are promoting the Living Wage and encourage other employers to implement this great benefit and service to their staff.
 We believe that work should be the surest way out of poverty, and getting paid the Living Wage, it will enrich society and promote fairness.
 Our Good Food in Greenwich charter recognises and promotes this fairness in local businesses, and encourages businesses and organisations who pledge to consider this and how to work towards it.